OctopusDeploy/blog/blog/2023-10/guide-shipped23/index.md

 9:40am CST / 3:40pm GMT

-Join our SVP of Product, Colin Bowern, as he recaps and demos the features we’ve shipped this year.
+Join Colin as he recaps and demos the features we’ve shipped this year.
 See how they improve your experience and make your deployments more effective so you can get your software out in the wild sooner.
 He'll also share what's ahead on the Octopus roadmap.

 ## How we're scaling Octopus Cloud